Tuesday, December 08, 2020

 So, Risk.net’s editorial team is putting on a bumper, year-end Q&A session – a sort of Libor telethon, if you will.

-The telethon will cover four key themes across three hours of discussion, broken into a range of formats – but the basic idea is to put as many of your questions to our experts as possible.
+The telethon will cover four key themes across three and half hours of discussion, broken into a range of formats – but the basic idea is to put as many of your questions to our experts as possible.

 Registrants will be invited to submit questions in advance so the panel can prepare, and we’ll give each of them two minutes to deliver a concise, considered answer.
 We’ll also be polling our audience on the day, taking live questions and adding in discussion segments.
 On top of all that, we’ll be joined by two senior regulators, to give the official view.
 The whole show will be marshalled by three of Risk.net’s editors, who have been overseeing our market-leading coverage of the topic since the Financial Stability Board fired the starter’s pistol on Libor reform in 2014.